Andrew Flyak, PhD - Principal Investigator

 Sekyere Boateng is from Ghana, West Africa, and graduated from the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi with a Bachelor of Science degree in biochemistry and biotechnology.
 He earned a master's degree in chemistry from Tennessee Technological University, where he worked in Dr. Zhan's lab, identifying novel protein-protein interactions in the Mitogen-Activated Protein Kinase (MAPK) pathways.
 He is thrilled to be a part of the Flyak Lab and is looking forward to furthering his interests in structural biology and immunology.

 Benedito was born and raised in Hopkinton, Massachusetts.
 He attended the University of Massachusetts Boston where he studied Biology from the College of Science and Mathematics.
 As an undergraduate, he studied animal operant conditioning.
 After graduating he was a research assistant with Homology Medicines inc. studying the rare gene therapeutics treatments with the use of gene editing technology.
+PKU, a rare inborn error of metabolism caused by a mutation in the PAH gene, was the main disease of study.
 In the Flyak lab, his research interests include the mechanisms behind rapid response from human antibodies to neutralizing mutating viruses,

 In his free time, Benedito enjoys running, cooking, gardening, and spending time with his pets.